seandepagnier/weatherfax_pi/Frontend2.md

      - Modify/configure the set(SRCS and HDRS and 'Include' Directories using CMakeLists.save.txt
      - Modify/configure 'Set(SRCS & HDRS' Directories using CMakeLists.save.txt
      - Modify/configure 'Add Library' listings for the plugin.
-     - Make sure all your necesary libraries are found.
+     - Make sure all your necessary libraries are found.
      - Add/Modify a statement like this to join all of your project's set(
        - EG: add_library(${PACKAGE_NAME} SHARED ${SRCS} ${HDRS} ${NMEA0183} ${LIBSSRC})
 1. API Number must be at least 1.16 for the new Plugin Manager, due to a change in how directories are found and location.
 1. API Names have been changed from MY_API_VERSION_MAJOR and MY_API_VERSION_MINOR, to OCPN_API_VERSION_MAJOR/MINOR
      - OCPN_API_VERSION_MAJOR/MINOR are now used in cmake/in-files/version.h.in
-     - In the file [plugin_pi].cpp the are several lines which need to be changed from MY_API_VERSION_MAJOR/MINOR to
+     - In the file (pluginname_pi).cpp the are several lines which need to be changed from MY_API_VERSION_MAJOR/MINOR to
 	   - EG: "return OCPN_API_VERSION_MAJOR;"
        - EG: "return OCPN_API_VERSION_MINOR;"
-	 - Also in file [plugin_pi].cpp find   wxString [pluginname_pi]::GetCommonName() and change
+	 - Also in file (pluginname_pi).cpp find   wxString (pluginname_pi)::GetCommonName() and change
-	   - return _("[plugin-pi]");  to
+	   - return _("(pluginname-pi)");  to
        - return _T(PLUGIN_COMMON_NAME);
-     - In the file [plugin_pi].h there are several lines which need to be commented out.
+     - In the file (plugin_pi).h there are several lines which need to be commented out.
        - // #define     MY_API_VERSION_MAJOR    1
        - // #define     MY_API_VERSION_MINOR    16
+	   - or removed.
        - Because the new values definitions are defined in cmake/in-files/version.h.in
 1. Cmake Files are somewhat generic, but often can be plugin specific, depending on the plugin.
    - Review the cmake.save files one by one with the new ones and make necessary adjustments.
    - Configuring this is not simple and requires knowledge about the plugin operation.
-1. Next get the ci/environment scripts working on Circleci, Appveyor and .travis-ci
+1. Get the ci/environment scripts working on Circleci, Appveyor and .travis-ci
 1. Then get the uploads to Cloudsmith working.
    - First create your Cloudsmith Account, then join the OpenCPN Organization as a member of the Plugins Team.
    - Once you are accepted as a member, you will be able to create three repositories for your plugin.